SikroxMemer/Y-Download/README.md

 # Y-Download

 This Python application allows you to download a list of videos from YouTube in both MP3 and MP4 formats.
-It uses the pytube library to interact with the YouTube API and download the videos.
+It uses the yt_dlp library to interact with the YouTube API and download the videos.

 ## Installation